List of Crayon Shin-chan characters: Supporting characters

-A five-year-old girl and Kawaguchi's sister, who once lived in New York until they moved to Japan and enrolled her in Futaba Kindergarten after throwing a dart at a map of Japan to determine where she would go next.
+A five-year-old girl and Kawaguchi's sister, who once lived in the US city of New York until they moved to Japan and enrolled her in Futaba Kindergarten after throwing a dart at a map of Japan to determine where she would go next.
 She is in love with Shinnosuke and uses his weaknesses to get him to notice her, but he is oblivious to her efforts.
 Later on in the series, she and her family permanently move to Hokkaido, but occasionally return to visit.
 She is known as Sally in the Phuuz dub.